mashupbots/socko/README.md

 # SOCKO

-A [Scala](http://www.scala-lang.org/) web server powered by [Netty](http://netty.io/) networking and [Akka](http://akka.io/) processing.
+An embedded [Scala](http://www.scala-lang.org/) web server powered by [Netty](http://netty.io/) networking and [Akka](http://akka.io/) processing.

 ## Background
 We are currently working on a HTML5 style app called MashupBots.

-We wanted an open source, lightweight and embeddable Scala web server that can serve static files and support a RESTful API to our business logic implemented in Akka.
+We wanted an open source, lightweight and embeddable Scala web server that can serve static files and support RESTful APIs to our business logic implemented in Akka.

 We do not need a web application framework: server side templating, caching, session management, etc.